GoogleChrome/web.dev/src/site/content/en/blog/using-conversion-measurement/index.md

 The Event Conversion Measurement API can be supported:

-- As an [origin trial](/origin-trials/), from Chrome 86 beta and Chrome 87 (stable from mid-November 2020), to Chrome 88 (February 2021).
-Origin trials enable the API for **all visitors** of a given [origin](/same-site-same-origin/#origin). **You need to register your origin for the origin trial in order to try the API with end users**.
+- As an [origin trial](/origin-trials/), from Chrome 86 beta to Chrome 88 (February 2021).
+Origin
+  trials enable the API for **all visitors** of a given [origin](/same-site-same-origin/#origin).
+  **You need to register your origin for the origin trial in order to try the API with end users**.
 - By turning on flags, in Chrome 86 and later.
 Flags enable the API on a **single user**'s browser.
   **Flags are useful when [developing locally](#develop-locally)**.

-See details on the current status on the [Chrome feature entry](https://chromestatus.com/feature/6412002824028160).
+See details about the Chrome versions where the API is active on the [Chrome feature entry](https://chromestatus.com/feature/6412002824028160).

 ### When is the API available?